 Are you a community group or charity in England or Wales?
-Would you like to get involved to support your users, members and clients?
+Would you like to pilot our free technology?
 Read on for more information…

 What is The Jeanie Project?

-The Jeanie Project partners with community groups and charities, offering access to a free software platform (KIM), which collects information about a legal issue from their users/members/clients (clients), and sends it to a pro bono legal adviser.
+The Jeanie Project partners with community groups and charities, offering access to a free software platform (KIM), which collects information about a legal issue from their users/members/clients (clients), which can be signposted locally or sent to a pro bono legal adviser.
 Pro bono legal advice is advice which is provided for free by lawyers, to individuals, charities and community groups who cannot afford to pay for that advice and where public and alternative means of funding are not available.

 How does the KIM platform work?

 KIM is an online platform that enables you to collect information relating to your client’s legal problem in a structured format.
 The programme will take you through a series of questions to ask the client.
-Once the information has been gathered, KIM sends a notification to a pool of approved pro bono legal advisers.
-An adviser will take on the case and contact the client directly when their advice is ready.
+Once the information has been gathered, it can be signposted locally or notified to a pool of approved pro bono legal advisers.
+An adviser will take on the case and contact the client directly.
 This will usually take several days at least.

 What equipment does our organisation need to use KIM?